HT0710/HT0710/README.md

 </details>

 ## About me
-- I'm a 3rd year student at FPT University, majoring in Artificial Intelligence.
+- I'm a 4rd year student at FPT University, majoring in Artificial Intelligence.
 With a strong ability for self-study and a diverse range of experience in various areas of IT and coding, I've found my true passion in the exciting and innovative world of AI.
 - Languages: Vietnamese, English

-## Hobbies and Interests
-- Technology
-- Self-study
-- Reading
-- Videogame

 ## Contact
 - Mail: pthung7102002@gmail.com